hannutt/LearnLanguages/README.md

 ADJUSTMENT OF AUXILIARY IMAGES

-The user can adjust the brightness of the helper images using the html slider element.
-The default brightness is 100% and can be adjusted between 1-200%.
-The brightness value is stored in the State variable and the variable is sent to the style property of the auxiliary img element.
-This feature uses CSS Brightness function.
+The user can adjust the brightness and contrast of the auxiliary images with the html slider.
+The default brightness and contrast is 100% and can be adjusted between 1-200%.
+The brightness/contrast values are stored in the State variable and the variable is sent to the style property of the auxiliary img element.
+These properties use the CSS brightness and CSS contrast functions.

 COMMON WORDS